KingrogKDR/Craw/README.md

 * Avoids duplicate crawling using deduplication strategies
 * Respects crawl constraints (depth, domain, rate limits)
 * Stores crawl data efficiently for analysis

-The system is intentionally built on a **single-node architecture** to explore performance limits, system design trade-offs, and concurrency patterns in Go.

 ## Architecture